opt-out-tools/model-online-misogyny/CONTRIBUTING.md

   - Assign one or several reviewers to your PR.
 If you do not know anyone in the data team, please assign one of the people listed in [Repository management](./README.md#Repository-management).
 6. Answer and address any comment reviewers add to your PR.
-7. Once your PR is approved by a reviewer and has passed all CI checks, **merge it to the current release branch, not to `master`**.
+7. Once your PR is approved by a reviewer and has passed all CI checks, the reviewer or an admin of the repo merges it to the current release.

 **NOTE:** If merging your PR means that some other issues/PRs should be closed, please use [keywords](https://help.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords)